wwwshi/Code-for-Bayesian-Nonparametric-Nonhomogeneous-Poisson-Process/README.md

 `function.R` contains helper functions for initialization and updating.

-`main_realdata.R` contains functions for our Collapsed Gibbs sampler algorithm and Dahl's method for summarizing MCMC samples, the code to fit training data set and MAE comparison based on testing data set.
+`main_realdata.R` contains functions for our Collapsed Gibbs sampler algorithm and Dahl's method for summarizing MCMC samples, the code to fit training data set and MAE comparison based on test data set.